Roboy/ss18_showmaster/README.md

  - Roboy wearing spectacles
  - Roboy having a moustache

 ### 2. Generative Models for Chitchat as a Fallback-Answer
 The new model is originating from Facebooks Dialog Research Platform [ParlAI](https://github.com/Roboy/ParlAI/).
 There, several state of the art implementations as well as several datasets are integrated in one platform.
 For Roboy, the profilememory implementation was choosen based on the Personachat dataset.

 ### 3. Snapchat Module
-The [Roboy Snapchat module](https://github.com/Roboy/roboy_snapchat/) is able to apply filter masks on the interlocutor's face.
+This module is able to apply filter masks on the interlocutor's face.
 Following filters are implemented: Roboy mask, mustache, pixelated sunglasses, flies, hat, crown and rainbow.
 The algorithm uses OpenCV and dlib library finding 68 facial landmarks to detect the most important face charateristics and to estimate the tilt angle of the face.
 The required filter mask is then applied automatically in-face superposition in real time.
 The ROS Service Server receives service calls from the dialog as Strings that hold the desired filter.
 The snapchat module then uses the video information from Roboy's camera to appliy the requested filter onto the detected faces.

 ### 4. Dialog Games